hichamelhady/ConsoElec/README.md

 # Stacked/Grouped Bar chart :

-This bart chart shows the evolution of electricty production (MWh) in france from 2011 to 2016.
+This bart chart shows the evolution of electricty production (MWh) in France from 2011 to 2016.

+It is sorted by years and the way in which the electrical energy was produced.

 <figure>
   <p align="center"> <img src="/Img_project_final/grouped.JPG" width=100%/>